Is Barbie Pregnant? The Story of Pregnant Barbie

 Barbie and Midge

 Barbie has had lots of friends in her lifetime, and in 1991, two of them married each other.
 Their names were Midge Hadley and Allan Sherwood.
-Later, Mattel produced their "son" Ryan, who was three years old at the time of Midge's "pregnancy" with Ryan's sister Nikki in 2002.
+Later, Mattel produced their "son" Ryan, who was three years old when Midge's gave birth to his sister Nikki in 2002.

-But lest we move too quickly through her controversy-laded life, here is some background.
+But lest we move too quickly through her controversy-laden life, here is some background.

 Get Your "Happy Family" Here!